Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Acknowledgments

-\acknowledgments Author K.H. , N.K.A. and A.R.C.L. would like to thank U.G.C.
-Govt. of India for financial assistance under UGC-NET-SRF scheme.
+The authors K.H., N.K.A., and A.R.C.L. would like to thank U.G.C.
+Government of India for financial assistance under the UGC-NET-SRF scheme.
 M.S.A.'s research is supported by the ISIRD grant 9-252/2016/IITRPR/708.
+A.R.C.L.'s research is supported by the project grant received under the PM USHA Scheme, G.O.(Rt)No.239/2025/HEDN dated 22.02.2025.